Skip to content

 }

-Generated SQL (assuming default batch size is 2):
+Generated SQL (assuming default batch size of 2):

 UPDATE user SET email = 'new.email1@example.com' WHERE id = 1